friendofdog/spring-voice-api/README.md

 1. Optional: Set up and activate a virtual environment, like venv or pyenv.
 2. Install dependencies: `pip install -r dependencies.py`.
 3. Install dev dependencies: `pip install -r dependencies-dev.py`.
-4. Use example.env as a template to create *.env files for environment variables.
-These include dev.env, prod.env, and test.env.
-See following section for details.
+4. Acquire service account keys from Google and put it somewhere that can be accessed by this app.*
+5. Configure environment variables (see below).

+\* See [Google Cloud documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for instructions.
+There is a sample key in this repo, `sample-config.json`.

 ### Environment variables

-This project uses environment variables for configuration.
-These can be set manually on your system, but `make` only works if they are set using .env files.
-The required variables are as follows:

-`FLASK_ENV`: This variable is specific to Flask.
-It is not references anywhere in code, but Flask uses it to start in one mode or another.
-Values include: `development`, `production`, `testing`.
-If not set, defaults to `production`.

-`PROJECT_ID`: The project ID of your Firebase app.
-See [Firebase documentation](https://firebase.google.com/docs/projects/learn-more#config-files-objects) for details.

-`CREDENTIALS_FILE`: Path to the .json config file for your Firebase project.
-To acquire the config file, follow instructions in [Firebase documentation](https://support.google.com/firebase/answer/7015592#web).
-(Note that the code snippet provided by Firebase is not proper JSON.
-You have to put the keys in "quotes".)
+There are three environment variables which govern how the app runs:

+1. `ENV`: `development`, `production`, `testing`.
+Defaults to `testing` if not set.
+2. `DEBUG`: `True` or `False`.
+Defaults to `True` in development, otherwise `False`.
+3. `DATABASE_URI`: Determines the scheme and configuration for the database.
+The value should be the path to the aforementioned Google Cloud service account key.

 Starting up the app
 ===================

-`make run` will start the app in development mode.
+`make run CONFIG=path-to-config` will start the app in development mode. `path-to-config` is wherever you put the Google Cloud service account key.

 Once started, you can send HTTP requests to `http://localhost:5000/api/v1/<route>` using curl or a client like Postman.
 Note that if you've set up Firebase correctly, you are making requests to live resources.

 Testing
 =======